 – Group B: AMRDs that do not enhance the safety of navigation (AMRDs which deliver signals or information which do not concern the vessel can distract or mislead the navigator and degrade the safety of navigation).

-IALA recommends that the use of MAtoN should be strictly controlled, authorised by a competent authority and only used when risk assessment has determined the requirement and benefit.
+IALA recommends that the use of MAtoN should be strictly controlled, authorised by a competent authority and only used when a risk assessment has determined the requirement and benefit.
 (IALA R1016)

-IALA notes that AtoN and MAtoN are not AMRDs, and both AtoN and MAtoN are subject to IALA guidelines and recommendations.
+IALA notes that AtoN and MAtoN are not considered to be AMRDs, and both AtoN and MAtoN are subject to IALA guidelines and recommendations.

-IALA recommends that competent authorities have the discretion to determine if an application enhance safety of navigation.
+IALA recommends that competent authorities critically consider the benefits that an AMRD has to safety of navigation, and have the discretion to determine if the application enhances safety of navigation.

 The diagram below represents the different device classifications.

-In order to help competent authorities, determine the correct device classification AtoN / AMRD the following decision tree is provided.
+In order to help competent authorities, determine the correct device classification and aid in the licensing of AIS AtoN and AMRD the following decision tree is provided.

 Considering the information provided above IALA presumes that MAtoN will use the same numbering scheme as AtoN (9192M3I4D516X7X8X9 or 9192M3I4D566X7X8X9).

-Since AMRD Group A are not AtoN or MAtoN, IALA believes the proposed numbering scheme (919283X4X5Y6Y7Y8Y9) will cause confusion with current AtoN and MAtoN on current installed and operational systems.
-IALA suggest that a different numbering scheme be used to distinguish AMRD Group A from other AIS devices.
+Since AMRD are not considered to be AtoN or MAtoN, IALA believes the proposed numbering scheme (919283X4X5Y6Y7Y8Y9) will cause confusion with current AtoN and MAtoN on current installed and operational systems.
+IALA suggest that a different numbering scheme should be used to distinguish AMRD from other AIS devices.

 IALA noticed that the type of AIS message sent and received will probably determine the symbol shown on the display equipment.

 Issues that may be result include: